Cassandra Miller: Career

+In October 2025, Miller was nominated for an Ivor Novello Award for her piece Chanter for guitar and string ensemble.

 Use of transcription

-Miller often bases her work on pre-existing music, for example: a computer transcription of Kurt Cobain singing the folk song "Where Did You Sleep Last Night?", in For Mira (2012), written for violinist Mira Benjamin, a recording of Maria Callas singing "Vissi d’arte" from Puccini's opera Tosca in Bel Canto (2010), and a recording of an anonymous mbira player from Mozambique in Philip the Wanderer (2012).
+Miller often bases her work on pre-existing music, for example: a computer transcription of Kurt Cobain singing the folk song "Where Did You Sleep Last Night?", in For Mira (2012), written for violinist Mira Benjamin, a recording of Maria Callas singing "Vissi d’arte" from Puccini's opera Tosca in Bel Canto (2010), and a recording by Mozambican mbira player Zhukake Masingi in Philip the Wanderer (2012).

 Her work takes these transcriptions as starting points, investigating her response to the music through processes of repetition and looping.
 Often the source material is unrecognisable in Miller's finished works.

 Her works employ musical notation, but also sometimes recordings of the source music, which performers learn by memory, such as a recording of the blues singer Maria Muldaur, which Miller uses in her piece Guide (2013).